 - Automatic – The PO is approved automatically and sent to the vendor.

 - Manual – The PO must be approved manually before it is sent to the vendor.
 For information, see Approving and Sending POs.
-When the person performing the manual approval clicks Approve and Send on the Approve Purchase Orders page, the approved PO is sent to the vendor.
+When the person performing the manual approval selects Approve and Send on the Approve Purchase Orders page, the approved PO is sent to the vendor.

 - The PO line proceeds to the final stage of the purchasing workflow, where it is checked to verify whether it is for electronic or physical material.